plum-umd/try-racket/README.md

 	While the language SCPCF is pure and I don't see much risk, I'm sure there is a proper way to do this.
   - The error `name platform-values is protected`
-  - The original interpreter is meant for deterministic evaluation.
-	I get around this by merging all results (values + errors) into the "value" channel.
-	As a consequence, errors are blue like values, not red.

 * Aliases for characters like `•` and `λ`